UPPMAX/programming_formalisms/docs/project_start/startup.md

         - changes on GitHub are synced to you existinglocal git
         - good procedure to do this step before you start changes

-???- exercise "Create a folder with your name (locally)"
+???- question "Exercise: Create a folder with your name (locally)"

     - step into (``cd``) the ``learners/`` directory
     - ``mkdir <your-name>``